Frequently Asked Questions - Rules and Regulations

 3. FIELD LOGISTICS

 The recommended field is the size of a standard basketball court (28m x 15m) as per the FIBA regulations.
-Field sizes may vary between countries/regions, the minimum size a court can be is 12m x 17m and a field may not exceed 56m x 30m, the optimal for SpeedDart is the universal size basketball court.
+Field sizes may vary between states/regions, the minimum size a court can be is 12m x 17m and a field may not exceed 56m x 30m, the optimal for SpeedDart is the universal size basketball court.

 4. MATCHES

 - Teams have between 30 seconds and 2 minutes to prepare between rounds, to be determined by the organiser/s of the event.
+Teams will have between 30 to 2 minutes between matches to vacate the field and/or be prepped for the match to begin.

 - Players are allowed to swap equipment, mags, reload, substitute player/s, etc. during the break period.